BlackSkinDev/react-tasknotez/README.md

 $ npm install && npm run dev
 ```

-You should be able to visit your app at your laravel app base url e.g  http://localhost:8000  or http://app.test (Valet).
+You should be able to visit your app at your laravel app base url e.g  http://localhost:8000  or http://app.test (Provided you use Laravel Valet).

 ## Testing
 To run unit tests: